-This is specially formulated to regulate hypertension issues so that they do not lead to alarming medical emergencies.
+This is specially formulated to help regulate blood pressure issues so that they do not lead to alarming medical emergencies.
 It uses natural ingredients such as valerian, licorice, and dandelion which have been popularly used in medicinal practices to help hypertensive patients.

 Top Reasons you should use Hypertension Formula

 Contains herbs that may help calm the body and relieve stress

 Health Benefits of Hypertension Formula

 Helps to Reduce lightheadedness from blood pressure problems